PedroAlejandroUicabDiaz/Veterinary_stocktaking/README.md

-This is the documentation file
+This is the documentation file where project's rquirements will be specified later